Female cosmetic coalitions: Menstruation, synchrony and cosmetics

-FCC proponents argue that menstruation became a key problem because it potentially creates conflicts between the females and conflicts between males.
-Menstruation has little social impact among chimpanzees or bonobos, since visible oestrus swellings are the focus of male attention.
-But once external signs of ovulation had been phased out in the human lineage, according to FCC, menstruation became salient as the one remaining external promise of fertility.
-Potentially, dominant males might exploit such information, repeatedly targeting newly cycling females at the expense of pregnant or nursing mothers (figure e).
-Those who might lose male investment needed to take control.
-According to FCC, older and more experienced females did this by initiating newly cycling females into their kin-based coalitions (figures f, g).
-Red ochre pigments allowed women to take conscious control over their signals, resisting any dominant male strategy of picking and choosing between them on biological grounds.
-It is argued that because precise, sustained menstrual synchrony is difficult to achieve, painting up with blood-red pigments was the next best thing, enabling the benefits of artificial, ritually constructed synchrony.
+FCC proponents argue that menstruation became a damaging social problem owing to its tendency to spark violent disputes between both females and males.
+Menstruation has no such impact among chimpanzees because in their case ovulation, rendered externally visible as sexual swellings, is what males are most interested in.
+But once external signs of ovulation had been phased out in the human lineage, according to FCC, menstruation would have become salient as the one remaining external promise of fertility.
+Potentially, dominant males could enhance their fitness by exploiting such information, repeatedly targeting newly cycling females at the expense of pregnant or nursing mothers (figure e).

+Threatened with loss of male provisioning support, grandmothers and child-burdened mothers needed to take action.
+According to FCC, older and more experienced females enhanced their Darwinian fitness by initiating newly cycling females into their kin-based coalitions (figures f, g).
+Red ochre pigments allowed women to take conscious control over their menstrual signals, resisting any dominant male strategy of picking and choosing between them on biological grounds.
+Because precise, sustained menstrual synchrony is difficult to achieve, painting up with blood-red pigments was the next best thing, enabling the benefits of artificial, ritually constructed synchrony.